Inland

 286 x 300 x

-naïve story: boy meets girl and together they build a home.
-Love… Then what?
-Happiness?
-Family… or domestic violence, divorce, riots against
+embarrassing?
+A simple naïve story: boy meets girl and together they build a

-bourgeois living?
-Commerce loves clichés, so we must too (or it never would
+we must too (or it never would have worked), although superficially we really

-billboard commercial promoting a simple cliché: Romance.
-Straight forward,
+hate them.
+Well, this is a billboard commercial promoting a simple cliché:

-that?
+Can you believe that?
 Nope- too embarrassing!
 This is art for crying out loud!
-There has to be

-irony, a backdoor… Those crazy transavantgardes were
+There has to be irony, a backdoor… Those crazy transavantgardes

-wrong, right?
+were wrong, right?

 Blackboard (Raise Hell)